stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 midnight sailings.
 Then, about the spring of 1767, a new policy appeared.
 Once more the lighters grew wont to put out from the black, silent docks, and this time they would go down the bay some distance, perhaps as far as Namquit Point, where they would meet and receive cargo from strange ships of considerable size and widely varied appearance.
-Curwen&rsquo;s sailors would then deposit this cargo at the usual point on the shore, and transport it overland to the farm; locking it in the same cryptical stone building which had formerly received the negroes.
+Curwen's sailors would then deposit this cargo at the usual point on the shore, and transport it overland to the farm; locking it in the same cryptical stone building which had formerly received the negroes.
 The cargo consisted almost wholly of boxes and cases, of which a large proportion were oblong and heavy and